 The FdV Doctoral School is an international and interdisciplinary program that promotes ambitious research projects involving interactions between a wide range of academic disciplines (biology, physics, informatics, genetics, cognitive sciences, medicine, human and social sciences, etc.) in the pursuit of understanding living systems and/or exploring new ways to teach, learn, and do research.

-Every year, the CPN hosts approximately 15 Bachelor students, 20 Master students and up to 20 new PhD students.
+Every year, the Institute hosts approximately 15 Bachelor students, 20 Master students and up to 20 new PhD students.